2 The Basics II: Accidentals and Beats

 Chromatic Scale

-• Scales organize pitches in ascending or descending order from one note to the same note an octave away.
+- Scales arrange pitches in ascending or descending order from one note to the same note an octave higher or lower.

-• When ascending, use sharps for chromatic half steps for the black keys.
+- When ascending, use sharps for chromatic half steps on the black keys.

-• When descending, use flats for for chromatic half steps for the black keys.
+- When descending, use flats for for chromatic half steps on the black keys.

 Directions: